Personal Insurance Trends: What to Expect in 2025

 JANUARY 7, 2025

 The personal insurance market was fraught with challenges in 2024.
 Insureds faced difficulty in obtaining coverage, and premiums increased on property, auto, and excess liability policies.
-Severe weather events, inflation, a complex regulatory environment, fluctuations in reinsurance rates and terms contributed to the hard market, negatively impacting carrier profitability.1,2
+Severe weather events, inflation, a complex regulatory environment, fluctuations in reinsurance rates and terms contributed to the hard market, negatively impacting carrier profitability.1,2 Unfortunately, 2025 may be bringing us more of the same.

 Homeowners